Myvar/icos-dev/testbed-tutorial.md

 run_code

-Lets take a look at the console output down bellow to understand what icos is doing:
+Lets take a look at the console output down below to understand what icos is doing:

 First the Server Does some Setup.
 ```